Shane McMahon: WWE

 Shane McMahon began working in WWE at age 15, starting in their warehouse, where he filled merchandise orders.
-McMahon was also a referee, producer, announcer, and eventually a wrestler on-screen, while also becoming WWE's Executive Vice President of Global Media behind the scenes.
+McMahon was a referee, producer, announcer, and eventually a wrestler on-screen, while becoming WWE's Executive Vice President of Global Media behind the scenes.
 In 1992, McMahon was already backstage official and working behind the scenes for the company.
 In 1997, McMahon helped launch WWE's official website.
-By the turn of the millennium, McMahon was very much a part of the decision process in WWE, and that included creative.
+By the year 2000, McMahon was very much a part of the decision process in WWE, and that included creative.

 On October 21, 2006, McMahon attended Pride 32 at the Thomas & Mack Center in Paradise, Nevada resulting in speculation that WWE were considering promoting MMA events.
 On November 17, 2006, WWE and Dream Stage Entertainment officials, the parent company of Pride Fighting Championships, held a meeting at WWE global headquarters in Stamford, Connecticut.
 The meeting focused on the possibility of the two groups doing some form of business together in the future.
 Yet on March 27, 2007, Nobuyuki Sakakibara, president of DSE, announced that Station Casinos, Inc. magnate Lorenzo Fertitta, also one of the co-owners of Zuffa, the parent company of the Ultimate Fighting Championship, had made a deal to acquire all the assets of Pride FC from DSE after Pride 34 in a deal worth about US$70 million, thereby ceasing any prospective business between Pride and WWE.

 Later in November 2006, McMahon and WWE Canada President Carl De Marco traveled to South America to finalize a major TV deal in Brazil, which allowed their television station to air Raw and SmackDown.

+In October 2007, McMahon and De Marco attempted to purchase the Argentine wrestling promotion 100% Lucha to expand WWE's product in South America.
+The deal fell through due to disagreements between the two parties.